Supercolony-net/openbrush-contracts/examples/psp20/README.md

    use psp20::traits::*;
 ```
 3. Declare storage struct and derive `PSP20Storage` and `PSP20MetadataStorage` traits.
 Deriving these traits
-   will add required fields to your structure for implementation of according trait.
+   will add required fields to your struct for implementation of according trait.
-   Your structure must implement `PSP20Storage` and `PSP20MetadataStorage` if you want to use the
+   Your struct must implement `PSP20Storage` and `PSP20MetadataStorage` if you want to use the
    default implementation of `PSP20` and `PSP20Metadata`.

 ```rust